 "extract email address from website",

-"extract email from website",
+"extract email addresses from website",

 "scrape emails from website free",

-"crawl website for email addresses",
+"scrape website for email addresses",

 ]